Jump to content

 • Printed materials: Pass out zines, comic books, stickers, posters, or other printed materials.

-• Installations: Build an environment visitors can step into, make a giant sculpture, create an interactive prompt.
+• Installations: Build an environment visitors can step into, make a sculpture, create an interactive prompt.

 FAQs